-The series has subsequently returned for three more series in May 2016, June 2017 and June 2018.
+The series has subsequently returned for five more series in May 2016, June 2017, June 2018, June 2019 and January 2020.

-The show originally ran for two series in 2005 and 2006, but the participants were exclusively celebrities.
+The show originally ran for two series back in 2005 and 2006, but the participants were exclusively celebrities.

-It is filmed on location in Majorca, Spain, and see contestants – known as Islanders – couple up with one another for love, friendship or money.
+Love Island is filmed on location in Majorca, Spain, and sees contestants – known as Islanders – couple up with one another for love, friendship or money.

-Contestants’ actions and emotions are captured by 69 cameras installed in the Love Island villa.
+Contestants’ actions and emotions are captured by 73 cameras installed in the Love Island villa.

 During the final week of the series, viewers decide which couple they want to win the entire show and bag the top prize.